Just in case you wondered what the Bishop does on Thanksgiving here are a few pictures.

 Another satisfied customer/Elder.

 What more could he ask for that Ribs, beans and a cold Jones soda.
-A finger-licking delicious meal.

 After they ate and cleaned up, they headed to the Rex to watch the game on a big screen.
 U of U won, yeah for their fans, Boo for the BYU fans.
 This was such a big event that the news media came and several of them made the news.